 Welcome to Memorial Sloan Kettering Cancer Center’s radiation oncology residency program.
-With 20 residents and 18 faculty members, we are one of the largest radiation oncology training programs in the country.
+With 22 residents and 23 faculty members at our Manhattan campus, we are one of the largest radiation oncology training programs in the country.
 Our residents come from diverse educational and personal backgrounds, bringing their unique strengths to our residency.